 It’s a bit like saying ‘How much does a house cost?’.
-The answer to this question is, ‘Well, what sort of house do you want?
-Do have a very small budget?
-In which case you can expect a small flat.
-Or do you have a very large budget?
-In which case you can expect a mansion.’.
+The answer to this question is, ‘What sort of house do you want?’ or ‘What sort of budget do you have in mind?’.
+If you have a small budget, you can probably expect a small house.
+If you have a large budget, you can expect a mansion.
 But perhaps the important question that house buyers need to ask themselves, regardless of their budget, is ‘What sort of house do I actually need?’.

 Exactly the same principles apply to web design.
 First you need to ask yourself how much you want to spend on your website.
 And second you need to ask yourself what sort of site do you actually need.
 A good website designer will ask you lots of questions about what you want your website do for you and will then analyse your needs and suggest the best sort of site for you.
 If you run a business, the key questions you are likely to get asked are:

 1 Do you want your website to be a bit like a printed brochure for your work or business?

 2 Do you want your website to actively generate new sales leads for your work or business?

 3 Do you want your website to have a better ranking on Google than your competitor sites?